Bmo4532/agile-final-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: Final Project User Story
+name: User Story
-about: 'Template to create a new user story '
+about: Template to create a new user stories
 title: ''
 labels: ''
 assignees: ''